 Lynchburg was recognized in the general community service category for three project areas.
 First, the LC community raised more than $61,000 for cancer organizations including St. Baldrick’s Foundation, the American Cancer Society and St. Jude Children’s Research Hospital.

 Secondly, the Center for Economic Education promotes economic literacy throughout Central Virginia and provided 20 workshops to area educators and held the Regional Market Day for fourth-graders who create their own businesses.

 Finally, LC held a weeklong event called “Break the Chains” to highlight the global and national human trafficking that keeps 27 million people trapped in modern-day slavery.

 The total service hours represent a wide variety of efforts.
-Lynchburg College Emergency Medical Service (LCEMS) contributed the lion’s share with 28,080 hours of community service.
+University of Lynchburg Emergency Medical Service (LCEMS) contributed the lion’s share with 28,080 hours of community service.
 LCEMS has more than 25 members and is a Virginia state-certified emergency health care service that provides Basic Life Support to those on College property.

 The Bonner Leaders contributed 11,316 hours working with the community on issues including education, hunger and homelessness, environment and youth development.
 Ten Greek organizations donated 11,316 hours of volunteer work.

 “These programs allow students to go out into the community and gain real-life experience and an understanding of the challenges in their community,” said Chris Gibbons, director of LC’s Office of Community Involvement.
 “It also helps ignite their passion for service.”

 LC was also on the honor roll in 2006, 2008, 2009, and 2010, 2012 and 2013.

 The Honor Roll, launched in 2006, recognizes colleges and universities nationwide that support innovative and effective community service and service-learning programs, and is the highest federal recognition a college or university can receive for its commitment to volunteering, service-learning, and civic engagement.